penelopelind/penelopelind.github.io/_pages/citizenscience.md

 ![Life List images](/images/LifeList_iNaturalist.png)

-![Tree view of my life list](/images/TreeViewLifeList_iNaturalist.png) A tree view of the observations I've recorded in iNaturalist.
+Here is a tree view of the observations I've recorded in iNaturalist:
+![Tree view of my life list](/images/TreeViewLifeList_iNaturalist.png)

 My favourite order of insect to observe are odonata (dragonflies and damselflies) and lepidoptera (butterflies and moths).
 ![Insects](/images/Insects.png)